JetBrains/kotlin-web-site/docs/topics/compatibility-guide-15.md

 >
 > **Incompatible change type**: behavioral
 >
-> **Short summary**: Kotlin 1.5 will change arguments execution order in calls with named vararg
+> **Short summary**: Kotlin 1.5 will change the order of arguments execution in calls with named vararg
 >
 > **Deprecation cycle**:
 >